Screening Clinics

 Forms

-In addition to pre-registering, you can also save some time at the clinic by filling out the LCSII form and, if your hound has never given blood before for our DNA bank, the venipuncture consent form.
-The pre-registration and LCSII forms send data directly to us; the venipuncture form you'll need to fill out online, print and sign and bring it to the clinic.
+In addition to preregistering, you can save some time at the clinic by filling out the venipuncture consent form if your hound has never given blood before for our DNA bank.
+The LCSII form and registration forms send data directly to us; the venipuncture form you'll need to fill out online, print and sign and bring it to the clinic.

 Venipuncture Consent Form